agsb/milliForth-RiscV/README.md

 This version uses DJB2 hashes in headers, instead of size+flags+name+pads.

-No human WORDS. the IMMEDIATE flag is the lowbit (0) of hash.
+No human WORDS.
+The IMMEDIATE flag is the MSBit (31) of hash.

 Options: